teleprint-me/archive/docs/specs/01-Data-Management.md

 **Disclaimer:**

-_I am a **programmer** and I am **NOT** an accredited financial expert.
+_**I am a programmer and I am NOT an accredited financial expert.
 You should seek out an accredited financial expert for making serious investment decisions.
-Do NOT take investment advice from random internet strangers and always do your own research._
+Do NOT take investment advice from random internet strangers and always do your own research**._

 # Data Management